Digital Tools for Heritage Management:

-The field school is a collaborative effort between the HMO and its partners: the Center for Advanced Spatial Technologies at the University of Arkansas, Faveteville (CAST), and Leica Geomatics.
-The HMO has been asked by the municipality of Nafplion, the first capital of modern Greece, to document its historic city center and its most significant historical structures.
+The field school is a collaborative effort between the Heritage Management Organization and its partners: the Center for Advanced Spatial Technologies at the University of Arkansas, Faveteville (CAST), and Leica Geomatics.
+The Heritage Management Organization has been asked by the municipality of Nafplion, the first capital of modern Greece, to document its historic city center and its most significant historical structures.
 Using professional-grade laser scanners, the objective of this project is to record the structural data of these buildings, properly orient them to one another in virtual space, and georeference the data collected to ultimately create a computer generated representation of historic Nafplion.
 This representation will be used as an essential tool in heritage management for any restoration, documentation or visualisation projects.

-The field school will serve as the educational arm of a larger HMO research project in collaboration with CAST, ETH Zurich, Leica and other partners aiming to create and promote applications for the use of 3D documentation for universally applicable heritage management.
+The field school will serve as the educational arm of a larger Heritage Management Organization research project in collaboration with CAST, ETH Zurich, Leica and other partners aiming to create and promote applications for the use of 3D documentation for universally applicable heritage management.

 Field School Objectives

 The field school will introduce students to a broad range of 3D recording and mapping techniques.
-Students will be provided with hands-on instruction in these methods using terrestrial laser scanning (Leica Scanstation C10), GIS and GPS.
+Students will be provided with hands-on instruction in these methods using terrestrial laser scanning, photogrammetry, GNSS and GIS.
 The skills learned will be universally applicable, allowing students to work in the digitization of any site around the world.

 There are no prerequisites.
 Students should be aware that this is an archaeological project and work will be done mostly outdoors; weather conditions, therefore, will have an impact on work and students should come prepared for any weather conditions, especially hot, dry, and sunny.